IWH-DPE Call for Applications – Fall 2020 Intake

 - Personal data

 - Letter of motivation: Please provide a statement explaining your current goals, career plans and reasons for being interested in the IWH-DPE.
-Discuss your study plans, your fields of interest and which of the three research departments you are targeting.
+Discuss your study plans, your fields of interest and which of the four research departments you are targeting.
 Your statement should be in English and not exceed 500 words.

 - Certificates and transcripts of grades: A transcript from each college or university is required.
 The degree certificate is not sufficient.
 The transcript should show courses, grades and degrees received, mentioning rank or distinction if applicable.
 A translation is required for any transcript in a language other than English or German.
 If you have not yet finished your current degree, please attach a preliminary grade report (again in English or German).